Publisher: AK Press

 In a style that bridges the divide between academia and activism, Street Rebellion develops a broader and more accurate understanding of how people struggle for liberation.

-Discussing violence and nonviolence as a binary—as distinct, mutually exclusive concepts—does not help us understand what is really going on when people riot.
-We are living in a time of uprisings.
-Across the world and all around us, movements are taking to the streets and challenging established power.
-These uprisings routinely involve moments of physical confrontation—burning vehicles and barricades, vandalism, projectiles thrown at police, and scuffles between protestors and authorities.
-Yet the Left has struggled to incorporate rioting into theories of change, remaining stuck in the recurring debates about violence and nonviolence.
-Civil resistance studies have popularized the term "strategic nonviolence," spreading the notion that nonviolence is counter-productive.
+We are living in a time of uprisings that routinely involve physical confrontation—burning vehicles, barricades, vandalism, and scuffles between protesters and authorities.
+Yet the Left has struggled to incorporate rioting into theories of change, remaining stuck in recurring debates over violence and nonviolence.
+Civil resistance studies have popularized the term “strategic nonviolence,” spreading the notion that violence is wholly counter-productive.
+Street Rebellion scrutinizes recent research and develops a broad and grounded portrait of the relationship between strategic nonviolence and rioting in the struggle for liberation.

 Praise for Street Rebellion